uva-responsibleai/fall-24/safety/mar-11.md

 - Data-dependent defenses, where F depends on $\mathcal{D}\_{\mathrm{c}} \cup \mathcal{D}\_{\mathrm{p}}$.
 These defenders are implementable in practice but they open up a new line of attack wherein the attacker chooses the poisoned data $\mathcal{D}\_{\mathrm{p}}$ to change the feasible set $\mathcal{F}$.

 # Key Findings
-The [Poisoning Attacks against SVMs](https://arxiv.org/abs/1206.6389) presents a novel approach to poisoning attacks against Support Vector Machines (SVMs)
+The [Poisoning Attacks against SVMs](https://arxiv.org/abs/1206.6389) paper [26] presents a novel approach to poisoning attacks against Support Vector Machines (SVMs)
 - Demonstrating that specially crafted training data can significantly increase SVM's test error.
 - Achieved through a gradient ascent strategy that exploits the properties of SVM's optimal solution, even for non-linear kernels.
 - Can reliably identify good local maxima on the non-convex validation error surface